 Credit: Bess Sturman of Sturman & Co.
 Interior Design.
 Photo credit: @photokathryn.

-Walk in wardrobes to be one of life’s necessary luxuries.
-If you have the space then a walk in wardrobe that is properly designed, with you in mind, will enhance your everyday life.
-No longer will you will scrabbling around for that one particular blouse, instead it will be in its place and easy to find.
-Managing a walk in when you have not had one before does require some self discipline.
+Walk-in dressing room has to be one of life’s necessary luxuries.
+If you have space, then a walk-in closet that is appropriately designed, with you in mind, will enhance your everyday life.
+No longer will you will scrabbling around for that one particular blouse.
+Instead, it will be in its place and easy to find.
+Managing a walk in when you have not had one before does require some self-discipline.

-Putting things away in the specifically designed place is essential.
-As with any storage solution the ability to retrieve the item stored easily is the ultimate goal.
-One key design feature that can be overlooked when designing a walk in is lighting.
+Putting things away in a specially designed place is essential.
+As with any storage solution, the ability to retrieve the item stored easily is the ultimate goal.
+One key design feature that can be overlooked when designing a walk-in is lighting.
 The art of retrieval only works if you can see everything.
-Multi-directional spot lights and accent lights within drawers will all help.
-Allow space for a full length mirror and ensure that it is lit well.
+Multi-directional spotlights and accent lights within drawers will all help.
+Allow room for a full-length mirror that is well lit.

 Julie Stevens, Interior Designer

 Walk-in wardrobes add a fabulous feature to a bedroom, which should look equally as good on the inside, as they do on the outside.
 The character of walk-ins very much depends on personal choice, so - you may want plenty of display shelving, with the addition of glass tops and draws, for things like lingerie, ties and socks.

 For the less so, concealed compartments that are mirror-fronted add a somewhat more spacious look.
 Lighting is also vital, as you want to be able to see everything correctly.
 Include backlighting for shelves, spot-lights in the ceiling or, a pendant statement light centrally positioned can do wonders.
 Over-sized mirrors and a chaise long can add even more glamour and practical purpose.

 Laura Basham and Alex Moxham Jones, Interior Designers at Stella Mannering and Company